joaovictorgribeiro/Banvic-Bank-/README.md

 **Data Analysis Project - BanVic**

-This repository contains the data analysis project for BanVic, utilizing Power BI to explore and extract valuable insights from operational and market data.
+This repository contains the data analysis project for BanVic (Mock Bank), utilizing Power BI to explore and extract valuable insights from operational and market data.
 The objective is to provide a strategic view for decision-making within the bank.

 ## Overview